neurodata/neurodata.io/content/about/agreements.md

 3. If you just join the lab, sign up for the beginning of the queue [here](https://docs.google.com/spreadsheets/d/1pysmRprg6r2ToyddZhNx3AqCHm2aeHUy949h4KkcQso/edit?usp=sharing), and present your life story while wearing a funny hat.
 Team members can sign up for a slot.
 4. When making slides to present to other lab members, use either our [google slides folder](https://docs.google.com/presentation/d/1HLuQK7uNnhfiWO44a_XTMZMNag1KrjJgNNYtyXUuaG8/edit?usp=sharing), or use some markdown presentation system (such as [remark](https://github.com/remarkjs/remark) or [marp](https://marp.app/) (which also has [vs code integration](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode)), and commit the slides to your repo.

-## Activities

-##### Annual Group Hangouts

-To build community and deeper inter-personal connections, and to have fun, we agree to having annual activities like going to dinner as a team.
-These occasions will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
-These occasions will be organized by trainees.

-##### Semi-Annual No JoVo Meeting

-We will meet at least 2x annual without jovo to discuss ways we can collectively improve the lab, and provide detailed and [radically candid](https://www.radicalcandor.com/) feedback.

-##### Annual Reviews

-We agree to annual reviews, to document goals and assess trajectory, by filling out either the following [questionnaire](https://goo.gl/forms/U5relYG8tV3fECqL2), or the BME PhD student questionnaire, annually, and then scheduling a meeting with Jovo to discuss.
-These meetings will typically happen in July.

-##### Agreements update

-We agree to update these Agreements as appropriate.

-## Research Artifacts
+### Research Artifacts

-We agree to the contributing to the following research artifacts, depending on the "stage" of our careers, and our career objectives.
-We have different milestones and deliverables, but annual productivity is a crucial component of any career development.

-###### Publications
+#### Publications

 - *MSE thesis students* and *Research staff*: submit a first author publication each year
 - *PhD students*: submit a first author publication once per each of the last three years of the PhD
 - *Postdocs*: submit a first author publication once per year

-> Quotes can be a useful device in adding style or establishing context in scientific writing, so we fully support and encourage including quotes in our papers; and, we aspire to include quotes from individuals with diverse backgrounds who live(d) the highest moral standards and serve as role models for us.
-At the same time, we acknowledge that quotes can come across as an endorsement of the personal life of the author.
-Therefore, quotes should be carefully chosen and considered by all authors of a paper.
-Any quote from a non-scientist will be held to a very high moral standard.
+> Quotes can be a useful device in adding style or establishing context in scientific writing, so we fully support and encourage including quotes in our papers.
+Only include quotes from non-scientists, or non-scientific quotes, from individuals whose moral characters we stand behind.

-###### Conferences
+#### Conferences

-We agree to present at >=1 conference per year to get feedback, network, and professional development.
-Any conferences one desires to attend is fine, conditional on
+- Present at >=1 conference per year to get feedback, network, and professional development.
+- Attend any number of conferences you desire, though we recommend you:

-- applying to present your work via some mechanism (posters, talks, or boothing), and
+  - apply to present your work via some mechanism (posters, talks, or boothing),
-- for conferences with proceedings, a "submission ready" draft is provided >= 1 month prior to submission deadline, or
+  - for conferences with proceedings, provide a "submission ready" draft to co-authors >= 1 month prior to submission deadline, or
-- for conferences with posters, a "presentation ready" poster is provided >= 2 weeks prior to the event.
+  - for conferences with posters, provide a "presentation ready" poster to co-authors >= 2 weeks prior to the event.

-###### Grants

-We (postdocs) agree to apply for funding each year, targeting a solicitation >2 months in advance.

-We (anybody using "extensive" commercial cloud computing (>$1,000/month)) will write a AWS Research credits grant at least annually for <$10,000.

-##### Departure Agreements
+#### Departure

-We agree to make a 'transition' plan no later than 3 months prior to departure, wherein the technical expertise we have acquired in the lab is transferred to at least one individual in the lab.
+If you are leaving the lab, make a 'transition' plan no later than 3 months prior to departure, wherein the technical expertise we have acquired in the lab is transferred to at least one individual in the lab.
 This includes,
 - If we have written a numerical package, that the core components of it are integrated into another package, so maintanence is no longer dependent on us;
 - A plan for how to address completing papers that are not yet 'done' (where done means we've already sent proofs back).
-This includes identifying an indivudal who will be the point of contact for future correspondence with journals, etc. Authorship inclusion and order may change in this process, including elevating/relegating to/from first author, as deemed appropriate by the corresponding author.
+This includes identifying an indivudal who will be the point of contact for future correspondence with journals, etc. Authorship inclusion and order may change in this process, including elevating/relegating to/from first author, as deemed appropriate by the co-authors.

-##### Authorship Agreements
+#### Authorship

-Typically, the person actually submitting the paper is the first author.
-This means that sometimes, if we get feedback after an individual has left the lab, and that person decides to prioritize other work, the 2nd author may be responsible for resubmitting, and the author order may switch accordingly.
+The person who submits the paper is the first author.
+This means after revisions, if the original first author decides to prioritize other work, the 2nd author may be responsible for resubmitting, and the author order may switch accordingly.

-##### Communication
+#### Communication

 The primary ways for a NeuroData member to contact Jovo is at their weekly 1-on-1 in person meetings.
 Time permitting, other slots may be available in [calendly](https://calendly.com/joshuav/).

-##### Accessibility
+## Activities

+### Annual Group Hangouts

+To build community and deeper inter-personal connections, and to have fun, we have annual activities like going to dinner as a team.
+These occasions will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
+These occasions will be organized by trainees.

+### Semi-Annual No JoVo Meeting

+We meet at least 2x annual without jovo to discuss ways we can collectively improve the lab, and provide detailed and [radically candid](https://www.radicalcandor.com/) feedback.

+### Annual Reviews

+- Annual reviews are required by the BME PhD program, and recommended for all members of the team, to document goals and assess trajectory, by filling out either the following [questionnaire](https://goo.gl/forms/U5relYG8tV3fECqL2).
+- After completing the forms, schedule a meeting with Jovo.
+- These meetings will typically happen in July.

-##### Summer Community Outreach
+### Summer Community Outreach

 We agree to support >= 1 summer student each summer.
 There are a variety of summer mentorship opportunities in partnership with some Baltimore public education institution (e.g. state university, public high school) that can foster stronger connections with our surrounding community.
 Examples include: